priyanshjaswal/Extracting-and-visualizing-GOES-EXIS-XRS-18-Long-channel-data/README.md

 Data Source: NOAA (https://www.ngdc.noaa.gov/stp/satellite/goes-r.html)

-contact priyanshjaswal13@gmail.com for any doubts
+Contact me at priyanshjaswal13@gmail.com for any doubts related to the .ipynb